debridge-finance/debridge-solana-sdk/README.md

 protocol enables decentralized transfers of arbitrary messages and value between various blockchains.
 See Debridge documentation for more information https://docs.debridge.finance/.

-## Create simple message and value transfering to other chain
+## Create a simple message and value transferring to other chain

 This example show how you can send some tokens and message to any supported chain using debridge-solana-sdk crate.

-### Create new program with Anchor
+### Create a new program with Anchor

 Debridge-solana-sdk doesn't depend on any solana framework like Anchor and can be connected to any Solana program.
-But for simplifying example we will use example program built with Anchor
+But for simplifying example we will use example program built with Anchor.

 ```bash
 anchor init send-via-debridge